 Our new MA in Journalism is cutting edge course taught by award-winning journalists.
 Designed to deepen your analytical and journalistic skills, and also help you better acquire the new technologies required of journalists in a fast-changing multi-media environment, this intensive course is key in helping future journalists understand and report on news issues that shape the world today.
-The course will equip students with skills in print, broadcasting and online channels.
-Students will also benefit from access to the University's £100,000 new journalism newsroom.

 |Faculty||Faculty of Social Sciences and Humanities|